-The California Energy Commission is working with a number of key stakeholders to implement the California Clean Energy Jobs Act (Proposition 39):
+The California Energy Commission worked with a number of key stakeholders to implement the California Clean Energy Jobs Act (Proposition 39):

 - California Department of Education